-When you work an on-demand economy gig like being an Uber or Uber Eats driver, Uber pays you a set amount of money for every passenger pick-up or food delivery that you make.
+When you work an on-demand economy gig like driving with Uber or Uber Eats, Uber pays you a set amount of money for every passenger pick-up or food delivery that you make.
 Monetary tips from your customers, also known as gratuities, means more cash in your pocket, but remember, tipping is completely up to your customers.
 It’s 100% optional.

-10 Tricks for Drivers to Earn More Uber Tips:
+10 Tricks for Drivers to Earn More Tips with Uber:

 If you’re not receiving a lot of tips, or none at all, here are a few easy steps you can take that might encourage a customer to reward you with a gratuity.
 Think about it.
 Would you give a good tip to an unprofessional waiter who provides you with bad service?
 Probably not.
-Provide your passengers with high quality Uber customer service by paying them some extra attention.
+Provide your passengers with high quality customer service by paying them some extra attention.
 They just might pay you with some extra cash!

 - Greet your passenger with a smile and a friendly hello using their name, which is provided to you in the Uber app.
 Don’t just say “Are you ______?”
 A personalized greeting shows that you see them as a person, and not just another fare.

-- Once the passenger is settled in your Uber car, ask if they’re comfortable with regards to temperature, legroom, and the volume/type of music you have playing.
+- Once the passenger is settled in your car, ask if they’re comfortable with regards to temperature, legroom, and the volume/type of music you have playing.
 Ask if they have any music requests that you can accommodate, like a favorite local or streaming music station.
 Perhaps start off by always having soft jazz or peaceful classical music playing.
-After all, getting into an Uber that’s blasting death metal just might ruin your tip chances.
+After all, getting into a car with Uber that’s blasting death metal just might ruin your tip chances.

 - Let the passenger know how long the trip to their destination will take.
 That helps to let your customers know what to expect.
 Driver safety is extremely important.
 Don’t speed like you’re in a hurry to pick up your next passenger, or make any sudden stops or accelerations.